-A McCauley 1C160/EGM7653 or a Sensenich 74DM6-0-58 fixed pitch propeller is installed as standard equipment.
-The McCauley propeller has a diameter of 76 inches with a pitch of 53 inches and the Sensenich has a 74 inch diameter with a 58 inch pitch.
-The pitch of both propellers is determined at 75% of the diameter.
-Both propeller units are of an aluminum alloy construction.
+A fixed pitch propeller is installed as standard equipment.
+The propeller has a 74-inch diameter with a 58 or 60-inch pitch.
+The pitch is determined at 75% of the diameter.
+The propeller is made of an aluminum alloy construction.